Dr Aslam Kaitah

 - Characterising the Destructive Entrepreneurship in Nigeria's Oil and Gas Industry by Dr Kaitah and Fardeen

-Entrepreneurship is thought to be a profound vehicle of economic prosperity and renewal (Schumpeter, 1934), world over, and a quintessential tool for advancement of developing countries (Sengupta, Sahay, & Croce, 2018).
-In general, this genre of discussions have established that an appropriate theoretical grounding of why and entrepreneurship should be cherished and promoted, given the benefits to the people, economy and society (Shane & Venkataraman, 2000).
-However, in the area of research into the how entrepreneurship creates negative (as opposed to constructive consequences) to the society (Baumol, 1990), there remained a dearth of theoretical insights on why and how entrepreneurial behaviour evolves to cause significant harm to the society (Shepherd, 2019).
-Termed Destructive Entrepreneurship (DE), this view of entrepreneurship problematizes the relevance of entrepreneurial practices and processes to the society and offers an umbrella lens to understand the totality of the bad aspects of entrepreneurship.
+Entrepreneurship is thought to be a profound vehicle of economic prosperity and renewal (Schumpeter, 1934), world over, and a quintessential tool for the advancement of developing countries (Sengupta, Sahay, & Croce, 2018).
+In general, this genre of discussions has established that an appropriate theoretical grounding of why entrepreneurship should be cherished and promoted, given the benefits to the people, economy and society (Shane & Venkataraman, 2000).
+However, in the area of research into how entrepreneurship creates negative (as opposed to constructive consequences) to society (Baumol, 1990), there remained a dearth of theoretical insights on why and how entrepreneurial behaviour evolves to cause significant harm to society (Shepherd, 2019).
+Termed Destructive Entrepreneurship (DE), this view of entrepreneurship problematizes the relevance of entrepreneurial practices and processes to society and offers an umbrella lens to understand the totality of the bad aspects of entrepreneurship.
 Empirical examinations on the DE phenomenon are either nested in western contexts (Sobel, 2008), multinational (Borozan, Arneric, & Coric, 2017) or bespoke case studies (Hmouz & Aerakis, 2016) that altogether make it difficult to observe generalizable theoretical mechanisms and individual and industry contexts.
 This study uses an exploratory case study of an industry sector to clarify the phenomenon and antecedents of DE, as warranted in entrepreneurship (Shepherd, 2019).

 MODULES